Our seven guiding principles:

 A laser-like focus on systemic problems and problem-solving can limit the influence of partisan distractions, distortions, and obfuscations that populate the headline-driven 24/7 news stream.
+It can also neutralize the vitriol found on social media.
 When given the opportunity, Americans have proven to be pragmatic problem-solvers and innovators generally not beholden to political, religious, or other ideologies.
-These characteristics of the independent pioneer are not just built into our mythology – they are a part of our history.
+These characteristics of the independent pioneer are not just built into our national mythology – they are a part of our history.

-Public discussion of systemic problems requires that we maintain a clear sense of priorities.
+4. Public discussion of systemic problems and their solutions requires that we maintain a clear sense of priorities.

-The truth is out there awaiting collection and connection.
+7. The truth is out there awaiting discovery, collection, and connection.

 The volume of noise in the infosphere challenges our ability to keep up with the vast amounts of replicable, evidence-based knowledge being produced and made available.
 Our job is to gather that essential knowledge and connect the dots so that the news of the day can be better understood in a larger context that clarifies the multiple storylines shaping our world and helps to sort the priorities needed to sustain our thriving democracy.